Montana’s Best Spring Hikes

 3. Upper Layout Creek near Lovell, WY, 4.5 miles

 At the southern end of the incredible Pryor Mountains, Upper Layout Creek is full of surprises.
 The trail starts at an old, working homestead and passes through one of the driest places in Montana, then magically arrives at what must be Montana’s closest approximation of Bilbo Baggins’ Hobbit home.
-At the head of the canyon, a gin-clear perennial spring flows from side of the canyon and is mounded over with deep green mosses.
+At the head of the canyon, a gin-clear perennial spring flows from the side of the canyon and is mounded over with deep green mosses.

 4. Munson Creek near Plains, 4-6 miles